josephleblanc/rag_workspace/parser/instructions/aider_instructions.md

 RAG pipeline.
 The RAG is intended to assist in an LLM's code generation and refactoring.

-The inteded database will be a heterogeneous graph database.
+The intended database will be a heterogeneous graph database.
 This means it will be important to identify relationships between data structures.
 Those relashionships will later allow us to create edges in the graph to represent meaningful connections, and improve the capability of the RAG and thereby the